macobo/slackbot/README.md

 There are multiple steps involved:

-1. Clone and install dependencies.
+1. Fork, clone and install dependencies.
 ---

+If you want to save your awesome bot on github, first the star button and then the fork button on top right.
+Be aware that you do not want to push sensitive information to github though.
+This should redirect you to your own copy of this repository.

-Look to the right, you should see a `clone URL` box.
+No matter if you did the last thing, look to the right, you should see a `clone URL` box.

 To get this code locally, run `git clone THATURL` via the command line.